surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 18.18.5-dev.3 =
+= 18.18.5-dev.4 =

-(2024/01/21) Added a default "validThrough" and "valueAddedTaxIncluded" property values to product offers.
+(2024/01/22) Added "price" and "priceCurrency" properties in the offers markup to address a new Google Merchant requirement.

 = 18.18.4 =